Manchin defends effort to stall Democrats' stimulus plan - KION546

 “Basically, to be fair for the people out there working all the time, paying their share of taxes, that was something we were concerned about also, so we limited it to $150,000.
 We capped it that anybody over $150,000 could not use that offset,” Manchin told CNN’s Jake Tapper on “State of the Union.”
 “Anybody below it that’s struggling and working, more the middle class, is able to do that.
 That was a fair compromise.
 We worked through that and got it done.”

+The senator’s efforts to change the relief bill have angered some of the more progressive members of his party, who argue he watered down the package ahead of its close passage in the chamber.
+But in an evenly divided Senate, the moderate Democrat now holds a critical vote in whether to advance or stall the new President’s agenda.

-The Senate passed the bill by a vote of 50 to 49 on a party-line vote.
-The House will vote Tuesday on the bill to approve changes made in the Senate, House Majority Leader Steny Hoyer announced, and then it will go to Biden’s desk to be signed into law.
+The Senate passed the bill in a 50-49 vote along party lines.
+The House will vote Tuesday on the bill to approve changes made in the Senate, House Majority Leader Steny Hoyer announced, and then it will advance to Biden’s desk to be signed into law.

 Pressed by Tapper on whether he was under any pressure by the President on his vote, Manchin said their “conversations have always been cordial.”